Malia And Sasha Obama's Head-Turning Transformations

 While Malia and Sasha Obama certainly had a hard enough time making friends with Secret Service agents lurking behind them, one can only imagine how awkward dating must have been for the sisters.

-"Imagine trying to have your first kiss [surrounded by] a bunch of men with [guns]," Michelle quipped to Gayle King during a 2019 interview (via People).
-The former first lady acknowledged how difficult it was once the girls entered their teen years, saying that — aside from worrying about normal stuff like drinking and dating — she and Barack Obama had to worry about the media, as well.
+"Imagine trying to have your first kiss [surrounded by] a bunch of men with [guns]," Michelle Obama quipped to Gayle King during her aforementioned 2019 interview.
+The former first lady acknowledged how difficult it was once the girls entered their teen years, saying that — aside from worrying about normal stuff like drinking and dating — she and Barack Obama knew the media was keeping on their family, too.
 "You had to worry about whether your kid was gonna wind up on Page Six," she recalled.

 Fortunately, Malia and Sasha never ended up being known as presidential kids who got into weird relationships.
 As Barack Obama told the hosts of a North Carolina radio show in 2016, this was largely due to their mother (via Time).
 "She's such a great example of how she carries herself, [with] her self-esteem not depending on boys to validate how you look," he gushed about his wife.